Facebook has one of the largest audiences in the social media network space and a robust advertising platform to match.

-In marketing, the concept of social proof is one of the most powerful to trigger action.
-In a Facebook marketing campaign, social proof can be applied in many ways: for example, using testimonials and having a huge number of likes and comments can influence people about your brand’s popularity and credibility.
-Or you can use a picture with many people enjoying your product or service like in the image below.
+In marketing, the concept of social proof is one of the most powerful techniques to trigger action.
+In a Facebook marketing campaign, social proof can be used in many ways.
+For example, using testimonials and having numerous likes and comments can influence people about your brand’s popularity and credibility.
+Or you can use a picture with many people enjoying your product or service, as shown in the image below.

 The Benefits List in Lead Ads

-Another successful type of Lead Ads is one that points out all the benefits for the lead of subscribing to your list, downloading your ebook, or scheduling a meeting with you.
-This helps the audience seeing the ads appreciate the full value of clicking on it.
+Another successful type of Lead Ads highlights all the benefits for the lead of subscribing to your list, downloading your ebook, or scheduling a meeting with you.
+This helps the audience to see the ads and appreciate the full value of clicking on them.

 The Carousel format in Lead Ads

-Carousel Ads let advertisers showcase multiple images in the same ad, and there are many different creative ways to use such a type of ad to increase your results.
-This Carousel Ad from Tokyowheel promotes a 6 part email course, and each lesson is shortly described by an image that users can scroll.
+Carousel Ads let advertisers showcase multiple images in the same ad with the possibility of using many creative presentations.
+For instance, this Carousel Ad from Tokyowheel promotes a 6 part email course, and each lesson is shortly described by an image that users can scroll through.

 The Learn More option in Lead Ads

-Facebook Lead Ads can be also effectively used to collect leads who simply want to learn more information about a topic.
+Facebook Lead Ads can also be effectively used to collect leads who simply want to learn more about a topic.
 People who click on “Learn more” will usually receive email communication or will be directed to a landing page.

 Facebook Lead Ads Integrations with LeadsBridge

-With manual work, it is difficult to email, send an SMS, or call as soon as the new lead comes in.
-Considering that 74% of consumers expect to receive an email immediately after subscribing to a service, and companies that contact a lead within the first hour are seven times more likely to qualify the prospect than an organization that responds in two hours, you understand how the lack of automation can heavily reduce the effectiveness of your marketing campaign.
+Consider these stats: 74% of consumers expect to receive an email immediately after subscribing to a service, and companies that contact a lead within the first hour are seven times more likely to qualify the prospect than an organization that responds in two hours.
+They just show how the lack of automation can reduce the effectiveness of your marketing efforts.

 However, there are different tools that can help solve this issue.

-Facebook introduced a new revolutionary tool called Business Apps into the Facebook Business Suite.
-And LeadsBridge is presented there with more than 100 integrations, grouped in three categories:
+Facebook introduced a new feature called Business Apps under the Facebook Business Suite.
+LeadsBridge offers over 100 Business Suite integrations, grouped into three categories: